SadhanaShreee/VitaBeat/README.md

 # VitaBeat – AI-Powered Heart Attack Detection Device

 ## Overview
+There is a pressing need for a dedicated, portable device that can predict the probability of a heart attack in real-time.
+This device should be easy to use, affordable, and capable of providing actionable insights, empowering users to seek timely medical intervention.

 VitaBeat is a compact, AI-powered device designed for real-time heart attack risk detection, similar to a glucometer.
 It requires no cloud storage and instantly analyzes heart health to alert users of potential risks.

 ## Features